S-Corp Reasonable Compensation in 2026

 A description of the owner's actual duties.
 Not "I run the business," but a specific breakdown of the tasks you perform and roughly how you spend your time.
 Bookkeeping, sales, client work, operations, HR, marketing.
 The more specific, the better.

 Market data from a recognized source.
 The Bureau of Labor Statistics (BLS) Occupational Employment and Wage Statistics program is the gold standard.
 It's the same data the IRS references in its own analyses.
-BLS publishes wage data for 800+ occupations across 400+ metropolitan areas, broken down by percentile.
+BLS publishes wage data for 800+ occupations across 500+ metropolitan and nonmetropolitan areas, broken down by percentile.
 This is public, verifiable, and free.

 A documented methodology.
 How did you match your tasks to BLS occupations?
 How did you adjust for experience level?
 How did you account for geographic differences?
 The methodology should be transparent enough that someone else (like an IRS examiner) can follow your reasoning and check your numbers.